 Middle school students excelled as the top fund raising group in the community for The Pregnancy Resource Center’s annual Walk for Life.
 They also excel in ministering to St. Matthew’s House, Florida Baptist Children’s Home, and Harbor Chase.

-Middle school students are trained in conflict resolution skills in the 7th grade.
+Middle school students are trained in conflict resolution skills.
 How do we build a real, right relationship with the Lord and others?
 Real, right relationships are the focus of middle school life.

 Middle School students are featured speakers in end of the year chapels.
 They make presentations in apologetics, biblical world view, bioethical issues and our American Heritage.